jpniederer/Dev-eryday/_drafts/2018-8-17-SignalR-React-Chat.markdown

   *[The Little ASP.NET Core Book][lc]* - A great introduction to ASP.NET Core by Nate Barbettini.
 The book walks readers through building out a Todo app using ASP.NET Core.

+  [Building a Chat App with React.js and Chatkit][schat] - An interactive tutorial on [Scrimba][scrim] by Per Harald Borgen.
+The styling content from this course was used to build my app.
+I didn't watch the videos, but made heavy use of the source code in creating the app.
+Using the course's CSS, made it easy to setup the CSS Grid for the chat app.

 ### What's Next
 I don't think I'll be spending much more time with this chat app, but there are a number of features that could be added to make it a far better application.
 I may add a few of them for the exercise of adding them or for the chance to write a tutorial for this site.
 Sometimes it just fun to add features to a little side project.
 Here are some things I thought up that would make nice additions to the app.